Raambo 2

 Raambo 2 is a 2018 Indian Kannada-language action comedy drama film written and directed by Anil Kumar and produced by Atlanta Nagendra and Sharan.
-Featuring Sharan in the lead role, with Ashika Ranganath, Chikkanna, P. Ravishankar and Tabla Nani in the principal roles.
+A sequel of Rambo (2012), the film features Sharan in the lead role, with Ashika Ranganath, Chikkanna, P. Ravishankar and Tabla Nani in the principal roles.
 A song sequence in the film has five of the leading ladies whom Sharan had paired with in his previous films.
 The film is co-funded by its technicians such as music director Arjun Janya, cinematographer Sudhakar S Raj, associate director Tharun Sudhir and editor K. M. Prakash.
 The film released across Karnataka on 18 May 2018.

-Upon release, the film received good reviews from critics.
-The movie was declared semi-hit at box-office.
+Upon release, the film received positive reviews from critics.
+The movie was declared a blockbuster at box-office.
 The second half of the movie was reported to have been inspired by the 2015 Canadian movie Wrecker.
 This film was shot in various parts of North Karnataka region such as Gajendragad of Gadag district.